401(k) distributions are how participants ultimately access their retirement funds — and where many compliance and reporting errors occur.

 - Lower plan fees tied to active participants.

 - Decrease the number of active participants, i.e. participants with balances in their account.
-Remember, 80 to 120 active participants triggers a 401(k) plan audit.
+Remember the 80 to 120 participant threshold that triggers a 401(k) plan audit.
+This threshold is tied to broader 401(k) audit requirements that determine when an independent audit becomes necessary.

 - Maintain Records: What are your document retention policies for terminated employees?
 Discarding these documents too quickly can cause issues with your 401(k) plan audit if a distribution error is discovered.
 Your plan document should hold the answer.
 You should also keep your participant records updated.
 A cell phone number may be more helpful than an address to track someone down.